Division of Computing

 The Computer Information Systems (CIS) program has strong ties to business, requiring courses in economics, accounting, and management.
 Students are exposed to these business courses while simultaneously being exposed to solid technical training.
 This provides them with the ideal skill set for a wide range of information technology jobs or future graduate studies in CIS or business (MBA).

 The Computational Science major emphasizes the use of computers and mathematics in the development of solutions to complex problems.
 Students majoring in Computational Science take a variety of mathematics and computer science courses that provide the needed theoretical foundation.
 Additionally, students take courses in a field of specialization, which provides an application area.
-Students may specialize in Economics and Finance, Biology, Chemistry, or Mathematics.
+Students may specialize in Economics and Finance, Biology, Chemistry, Mathematics, or Physics.
 Students in consultation with a faculty member may also develop a field of specialization that meets individual interests.
 Computational Science majors are prepared for a variety of careers in industry, research labs, and engineering facilities.
-Computational Science majors are also prepared to pursue advanced degrees in areas such as Computer Science, Mathematics, Bioinformatics, Mathematical Finance, and Computational Science.
+Computational Science majors are also prepared to pursue advanced degrees in areas such as Computer Science, Engineering, Mathematics, Bioinformatics, Mathematical Finance, and Computational Science.

 Information Technology majors study the practical applications of computing and communications technology.
 Most organizations have become dependent on networked computing infrastructure to the degree that they could not function without the infrastructure.
 Information Technology majors are prepared to select, manage and maintain the technological infrastructure of an organization.
 Students with a major in Information Technology obtain positions in organizations planning and managing the organization's technology.